Kelce’s OT touchdown gives Chiefs 34-28 win over Chargers

 INGLEWOOD, Calif.
+(AP)Travis Kelce, Patrick Mahomes and the Kansas City Chiefs have faced their share of challenges this season.
+The two-time defending AFC champions are peaking at the right time for another playoff push.

-(AP) — Travis Kelce scored on a 34-yard pass from Patrick Mahomes in overtime and the Kansas City Chiefs rallied for a 34-28 victory over the Los Angeles Chargers on Thursday night.
+Kelce had a career-high 191 receiving yards and scored on a 34-yard pass from Mahomes in overtime as the Chiefs rallied for a 34-28 victory over the Los Angeles Chargers on Thursday night.

 Kelce caught a tying 7-yard touchdown pass with 1:16 left in the fourth quarter, then ended the game with his catch-and-run in overtime.
 On first-and-10, Kelce pulled in Mahomes’ pass at the 30 and eluded two tackles en route to the end zone, where he was swarmed by teammates.

-“After three catches the past two games, I knew I could do a better job of working him into the mix.
-We threw a couple new things in there and it worked out OK,” Reid said.
-“His endurance down the stretch for an elder statesman — he’s not over the hill — his acceleration is something.”
+Mahomes bounced back after a costly fourth-quarter interception led to Austin Ekeler’s touchdown and gave the Chargers a 21-13 advantage.
+He was 10 of 16 for 197 yards and three TDs after the turnover.

+”Obviously it (stinks) in the moment.
+I mean, I promise you I felt as bad as anyone about that throw and that situation, and knew how bad it looked.
+But you will get another chance and you better be ready for that moment,” Mahomes said.

-Justin Herbert gave the Chargers a 28-21 lead with 2:19 remaining on a 8-yard TD pass to Keenan Allen.
+Justin Herbert gave the Chargers a 28-21 lead with 2:19 remaining on a 8-yard TD pass to Keenan Allen, but couldn’t make it hold up.
+It is the second straight season the Chiefs have come to the Chargers’ Hollywood Park home and won in overtime.

+”The goal is always to score.
+We needed to put up points, and we got in the end zone, and that was our mission,” Herbert said. ”We would have loved to have been able to run the clock down and not have any time, but this is the NFL, and you have to get in the end zone.”

 Los Angeles’ defeat came after a terrifying injury to tight end Donald Parham.
 The 24-year-old appeared to lose consciousness after slamming his head on the turf in the first quarter.
 He was helped off on a stretcher and taken to a hospital, where the team said he is in stable condition.